pranay01/pranay-webapp/src/pages/index.md

 I have been an engineer, product manager, marketeer and entrepreneur.
 Currently, building [SigNoz](https://signoz.io), an observability platform for Microservice applications.

-I started [TapDiscover](https://tapdiscover.com) in 2015.
-The broad ideas was to make long tail products in local markets easily discoverable.
+I started TapDiscover in 2015.
+The idea was to make long tail products in local markets easily discoverable.

 Currently based out of Bangalore, India.